-6.9.1.5 Step 5: Insert Activities
+6.9.2.5 Step 5: Insert Activities

-This step accounts for all direct and indirect activities/sources attributed to the proposed action.
+Step 5 accounts for all direct and indirect activities/sources attributed to the proposed action.
 In performing a Level II assessment, the emissions from all activities/sources associated with the action are "netted" on an annual basis.
 Emissions added by the action increase the total net emissions, while emissions removed by the action reduce the total net emissions.
-Only emissions resulting from the project or action under review are included, not the entire facility.
+Only increases or decreases in emissions resulting from the project or action under review are included.

 Netting also accounts for all direct and indirect potential sources of air emissions.
 NEPA and General Conformity require consideration of both "direct" and "indirect" emissions.
 Both "direct" and "indirect" emissions are caused by or initiated by the Federal action.
 "Direct emissions" occur at the same time and place as the action.
 "Indirect emissions" are reasonably foreseeable emissions that may occur later in time and/or farther removed from the action.
-Figure 6-6-6, ACAM Example Activity Screen, show a typical activity data entry form from ACAM.